Tiny Homes, Philosophy, et al. ia With Daniel Sanderson

 3. Crafting planksip and the Power of Philosophy

-To articulate these thoughts and discussions, Daniel would need a proper platform.
+Daniel would need a proper platform to articulate these thoughts and discussions.
 Taking on his passion for reading and writing, planksip was born.
-This platform takes a wide variety of topics and uses the massive variety of philosophical ideas to break down where they live in our everyday lives.
+This platform takes a wide variety of topics and uses many philosophical ideas to break down where they live in our everyday lives.

 In one entry, he thinks about the death of Socrates and relates this moment to a reflection on where philosophers exist in our modern society.
-Socrates had a belief in every person as a philosopher, encouraging thought in every individual.
-Modern society doesn't encourage this as much and so the discussion begins.
+Socrates believed in every person as a philosopher, encouraging thought in every individual.
+Modern society doesn't promote this as much, so the discussion begins.

 What Are Tiny Homes?

-For those who are unfamiliar, tiny homes refer to houses built with a smaller amount of square footage than the usual home.
-They are compact and space-efficient, letting you put all your home essentials onto a small property space.
+For unfamiliar people, tiny homes refer to houses built with smaller square footage than the usual homes.
+They are compact and space-efficient, letting you put all your home essentials into a small property space.

 They also force a very conscious use of space and design.
-While working with high luxury residential architecture firms, Daniel Sanderson made a discovery.
-High money investors were creating luxury spaces that put up to 3 or 4 times the usual amount of detail and quality per square foot.
+While working with high-end residential architecture firms, Daniel Sanderson made a discovery.
+High-money investors were creating luxury spaces that put up to three or four times the usual amount of detail and quality per square foot.

-This made for residential areas that sold in the millions of dollars.
-When you scale this level of detail and quality down to tiny home size, though, you move the price range back to the mid-range affordable housing.
-This allows for those aspiring for a luxury lifestyle to have one without the expense.
+This made for residential areas that sold for millions of dollars.
+When you scale this level of detail and quality down to tiny home size, though, you move the price range back to mid-range affordable housing.
+This allows those aspiring to a luxury lifestyle to have one without the expense.

-Tiny homes have become a cultural movement, with a vast number of DIY projects, tiny home startups, and a new brand of living that is environmentally friendly and easy on the budget.
+Tiny homes have become a cultural movement, with many DIY projects, tiny home startups, and a new brand of living that is environmentally friendly and easy on a budget.

-Daniel pushes a mass-market appeal to the tiny home, crafting a modular set up from factory lines that infuse the high quality and detail of those luxury homes into the efficient space of the tiny homes.
-What makes his endeavours interesting is then the philosophical mindset he adds to the tiny home culture.
+Daniel pushes a mass-market appeal to the tiny home, crafting a modular setup from factory lines that infuse the high quality and detail of those luxury homes into the efficient space of the little houses.
+What makes his endeavors interesting is the philosophical mindset he adds to the small home culture.

 Tiny Home Culture